BetterThanTomorrow/calva/docs/site/re-frame-template.md

+---
+title: The re-frame template
+description: How to wse Calva with the re-frame template
+---

 # How to wse Calva with the re-frame template

 The [re-frame template](https://github.com/day8/re-frame-template)(https://github.com/BetterThanTomorrow/calva) creates a `shadow-cljs` projects, making it easy to use with Calva.